pszemraj/ai-msgbot/README.md

 - Examples of already-parsed datasets can be found in `conversation-data/`.
 - A companion repository for this project is [pszemraj/DailyDialogue-Parser](<https://github.com/pszemraj/DailyDialogue-Parser>) and covers the entire process of converting/parsing the _DailyDialogues_ dataset.

-Some specifics on conversational datasets are below in [Training Details](#training-details).
+Some specifics on datasets are below in [Training Details](#training-details).

 #### A Chatbot of You

 Turns out everyone with a phone has a huge message database.
 You could use this to train a chatbot to respond to your messages like you would.
-Messages

 Check out `parsing-messages/parse_whatsapp_output.py` for a script that will parse messages exported with the standard [whatsapp chat export feature](https://faq.whatsapp.com/196737011380816/?locale=en_US#:~:text=You%20can%20use%20the%20export,with%20media%20or%20without%20media.). consolidate all the WhatsApp message export folders into a root directory, and pass the root directory to this script.